kivy/kivy/doc/sources/guide/packaging-ios-prerequisites.rst

     brew doctor

+For further help, please refer to the `Homebrew wiki <https://github.com/Homebrew/homebrew/wiki>`_.

 The last, final and desperate step to get things working might be to remove Homebrew altogether, get the lastest version, install that and then re-install the dependencies.